rfl-urbaniak/teaching/index.md

 ### Who are we?

-Both courses will be conducted at the University of Gdańsk by dr hab.
+Both courses will be conducted at the University of Gdansk by dr hab.
 Rafal Urbaniak, prof. UG (here’s some of his [work](https://ug.academia.edu/Rafa%C5%82Urbaniak)), with the assistance of
 [Nikodem Lewandowski](https://niklewa.github.io), who is about to complete his master’s degree and has a postgraduate degree in data science.

 Rafal is a philosophy professor obsessed with probability and data and in love with the programming language **R**.
 He enjoys probabilistic